The Messaging and Data Exchange Protocol of the IoT - MQTT

 Lightweight and Efficient

 MQTT clients are very small, require minimal resources so can be used on small microcontrollers.
-MQTT message headers are small to optimize network bandwidth. -
+MQTT message headers are small to optimize network bandwidth.

 Bi-directional Communications

 MQTT allows for messaging between device to cloud and cloud to device.
-This makes for easy broadcasting messages to groups of things. -
+This makes for easy broadcasting messages to groups of things.

 Scale to Millions of Things

-MQTT can scale to connect with millions of IoT devices. - Reliable Message Delivery
+MQTT can scale to connect with millions of IoT devices.

 Reliability of message delivery is important for many IoT use cases.
-This is why MQTT has 3 defined quality of service levels: 0 - at most once, 1- at least once, 2 - exactly once -
+This is why MQTT has 3 defined quality of service levels: 0 - at most once, 1- at least once, 2 - exactly once.

 Support for Unreliable Networks

 Many IoT devices connect over unreliable cellular networks.
-MQTT’s support for persistent sessions reduces the time to reconnect the client with the broker. -
+MQTT’s support for persistent sessions reduces the time to reconnect the client with the broker.

 Security Enabled